icecube/icetray-public/cmake/meta-project-docs/source/code_standards.rst

 ------------

 These are coding standards and recommendations for developers of IceCube software in C++ and Python.
-This is primarily offline software (including IceTray, Dataclasses, Simulation and the event viewer).
+There is a companion document for :ref:`library_standards`.

+This document refers primarily to offline software (including IceTray, Dataclasses, Simulation and the event viewer).
 Users are encouraged to write their own private software to these standards, to make future code maintence and the adoption of private code for production use easier.

 Python Coding Standards
 -----------------------